Welcome to Legacy Liquor License

 Acquire, comply, and thrive with our expert consulting services

-Legacy Liquor License is a leading consulting firm based in Texas, specializing in all aspects of liquor license acquisition, compliance, and management.
-Our team is dedicated to simplifying the often complex and time-consuming process of obtaining the necessary permits for mixed beverages, wine and malt beverages, and private clubs.
-With our expert license acquisition service, we ensure a seamless and timely approval process, taking the stress out of navigating the local regulations and requirements.
-We understand that the acquisition process can be daunting, which is why we are here to guide you every step of the way.
+Legacy Liquor License is Texas trusted consulting firm specializing in liquor license acquisition, compliance, and management.
+We are committed to streamlining the often complex and time-intensive process of securing permits for mixed beverages, wine, malt beverages, and private clubs.
+Our expert team ensures a smooth, hassle-free approval process by handling the intricate local regulations and requirements on your behalf.
+Navigating these challenges can be overwhelming, but with our guidance, you'll have a reliable partner every step of the way.

 In addition to our license acquisition services, we also offer surety and performance bonds for certain businesses, as well as comprehensive license management services.
 Our compliance consulting services are designed to keep businesses up to date with the ever-changing regulations in the Texas three-tier system, which includes manufacturing, distribution/wholesale, and retail.
 Our license management service includes handling renewals and providing advice on operational changes, giving you the peace of mind to focus on what matters most – running your business.